Ubuntu Administration

 Graphical front-ends

-GNOME Software will check for updates periodically and automatically download firmwares in the background on GNOME.
-After a firmware has been downloaded a popup will be displayed in Gnome Software to perform the update.
+GNOME Software will check for updates periodically and automatically download firmware in the background on GNOME.
+After the firmware has been downloaded a popup will be displayed in Gnome Software to perform the update.

 Usage